Alexander the Great

-Alexander III of Macedon (Ἀλέξανδρος; 20/21 July 356 BC – 10/11 June 323 BC), commonly known as Alexander the Great, was a king of the ancient Greek kingdom of Macedon.
-He succeeded his father Philip II to the throne in 336 BC at the age of 20, and spent most of his ruling years conducting a lengthy military campaign throughout Western Asia and Egypt.
+Alexander III of Macedon (Ἀλέξανδρος; 20/21 July 356 BC – 10/11 June 323 BC), better known as Alexander the Great, was king of Macedon, an ancient Greek kingdom.
+He succeeded his father Philip II to the throne in 336 BC at the age of 20 and spent most of his reign conquering the Persian Empire and conducting lengthy military campaigns.
 By the age of 30, he had created one of the largest empires in history, stretching from Greece to northwestern India.
 He was undefeated in battle and is widely considered to be one of history's greatest and most successful military commanders.

-Until the age of 16, Alexander was tutored by Aristotle.
-In 335 BC, shortly after his assumption of kingship over Macedon, he campaigned in the Balkans and reasserted control over Thrace and Illyria before marching on the city of Thebes, which was subsequently destroyed in battle.
-Alexander then led the League of Corinth, and used his authority to launch the pan-Hellenic project envisaged by his father, assuming leadership over all Greeks in their conquest of Persia.
+Alexander was tutored by Aristotle, until the age of 16.
+In 335 BC, shortly after assuming the throne of Macedon, he launched a campaign in the Balkans and reasserted control over Thrace and parts of Illyria before marching on the city of Thebes, which was subsequently destroyed in battle.
+Alexander then assumed leadership of the League of Corinth, created by his father, and used it and his authority over all Greeks to invade Persia.

-In 334 BC, he invaded the Achaemenid Persian Empire and began a series of campaigns that lasted for 10 years.
-Following his conquest of Asia Minor, Alexander broke the power of Achaemenid Persia in a series of decisive battles, including those at Issus and Gaugamela; he subsequently overthrew Darius III and conquered the Achaemenid Empire in its entirety.
+In 334 BC, he launched the invasion of the Achaemenid Persian Empire, and with it began a series of campaigns which lasted for 10 years.
+Following his conquest of Asia Minor and a series of decisive battles, particularly at Issus and Gaugamela, the power of the Achaemenid Empire was broken.
+He subsequently overthrew Darius III and conquered the Achaemenid Empire in its entirety.
 After the fall of Persia, the Macedonian Empire held a vast swath of territory between the Adriatic Sea and the Indus River.
 Alexander endeavored to reach the "ends of the world and the Great Outer Sea" and invaded India in 326 BC, achieving an important victory over Porus, an ancient Indian king of present-day Punjab, at the Battle of the Hydaspes.
-Due to the demand of his homesick troops, he eventually turned back at the Beas River and later died in 323 BC in Babylon, the city of Mesopotamia that he had planned to establish as his empire's capital.
-Alexander's death left unexecuted an additional series of planned military and mercantile campaigns that would have begun with a Greek invasion of Arabia.
+He was eventually forced to turn back at the Beas River, after facing mutiny from troops, and later died in 323 BC in Babylon, Mesopotamia, in the city which he had planned to make the capital of his empire, while on his return to Greece.
+Alexander's death put an end to his planned invasion of Arabia.
 In the years following his death, a series of civil wars broke out across the Macedonian Empire, eventually leading to its disintegration at the hands of the Diadochi.